 I like to give back to the research community and as such, I am directly involved in the editorial boards of six academic journals.
-More specifically I am Co-Editor-In-Chief for Tourism and Hospitality Research (THR) by Sage.
+More specifically I am Co-Editor for Tourism and Hospitality Research (THR) by Sage.
 I am also Associate Editor for Journal of Tourism (Revista de Turism).
 I currently sit in the editorial boards of Journal of Vacation Marketing (JVM), Tourism Today Journal (COTHM), Journal of Hospitality and Tourism Technology (JHTT) and previously for the Journal of Tourism & Sport (LJTSCI).
 I am also a regular reviewer for the following journals: The Services Industries Journal (SIJ), Journal of Tourism Planning and Development (TPD) Cornell Hospitality Quarterly.
 (CHQ).

 I really enjoy supervising PhDs and welcome any expression of interest in the areas of my research from potential PhD students.

 I supervise PhD students on a range of topics broadly relating to food, technology and people in Service Industries and more particularly Events, Tourism and Hospitality.
 Other areas include digital marketing, services marketing, experience economy, sharing economy and entrepreneurship.
 I am especially interested in supervising students adopting innovative methodological approaches.
 Interdisciplinary projects are welcome.
 Recent projects I have supervised include the following topics: Career identity in hospitality, employee brand identity, technology and mental health, cruise tourist and online discourse.